spukas/site-scraper/README.md

 ## Usage

+First please add `Linkomanija.net` login credentials and `omdbapi.com` API key to the `config.py` file, otherwise script will not work as both sites are secured with logins.

 From your Terminal run `python3 main.py`

 In the Terminal you will get info:

-- Which movies was fetched
+- Fetched movies
+- Movies saved to DB
-- Which ones were saved into the DB
+- Movies that were filtered out because they already existing in DB
-- Movies will not duplicate and will be carefuly filtered
-- Which movie `.torrent` files were downloaded
+- Which `.torrent` files downloaded

 In the cloned project directory you will see newly created `/torrent/` folder, where downloaded torrent files will be saved and `movie.db` where fetched movie info will be saved.